lightning-bot/Lightning/README.md

 ---

-## Features
+## Features & Changelogs

-Go to https://lightning-bot.gitlab.io for a list of current features.
+A list of features can be found at https://lightning-bot.gitlab.io.
+Changelogs can be found at the support server (https://discord.gg/cDPGuYd) in the changelogs channel.

 ---
 ## Planned Features